-Greetings Internet Stranger!
-Welcome to the Best Things to Do in Los Alamos.
+Greetings Internet Stranger, and welcome to the Best Things to Do in Los Alamos.
 I recommend a lot of slightly random tourist destinations on this blog.
 Tarrytown, New York, while adorable, is usually not the first choice for visitors to the Empire State.
 Birmingham, Alabama, fascinating and delicious, is not the number one or even the number five city in the South for vacationing.

 But this time I may have gone too far.
 I am about to recommend you spend 24 hours with the best things to do in Los Alamos, New Mexico.
+How many of you have even heard of Los Alamos?
 This is a town with less than 15,000 inhabitants.
 It’s less than a century old.
 Why would you want to visit it?

 Well, for those in the know, Los Alamos is full of fascinating American history.
 After all, it’s where the atomic bomb was first developed.
 That’s why the whole town’s existence actually was classified until after Hiroshima was bombed.
 Even to this day, I’m pretty sure everyone who lives there is a spy.
 That includes my Aunt Jane, who has lived in Los Alamos since before I was born.
 (Hi Auntie!)

 Join me for the Best Things to Do in Los Alamos, and we will learn more atomic history than you can shake a radioactive stick at.
 Also we’ll eat green chile galore.
 This is New Mexico; we’re not savages.